What You’ll Need:

 Step Five: Mark & Place the Shelter

-- Use your sharpie to write on the bin so that it is not throw away by mistake.
+- Use your sharpie to write on the bin so that it is not thrown away by mistake.
 If you are not fond of community cats coming onto your property or porch, place the shelter away from that location.
 If you put the shelter in an area susceptible to high winds, consider adding pebbles or sand to the bottom of your bin BEFORE you begin building it.

 - This helps community cats to stay alive during the wet & cold winter.